 Eating Out While Traveling

 Research local restaurants.
 Look at menus and have an idea of the best items to order to help you stick to your dietary restrictions.
 Most restaurant have menus available online.
 Pack plenty of phosphate binders to ensure you do not run out (add these to the list.)
-Check out the Dining Out Guide in DaVita Diet Helper.
+Check out the Dining Out Guide on DaVita.com.
 You can reference the Dining Out Guide on your smartphone while at the restaurant to help you make better choices.

 And finally, locate the nearest health clinic, hospital and emergency room near where you will be staying.
 Add these addresses to the list in your phone.
 Hopefully, there will be no urgent healthcare needs, but those with end stage renal disease are at a higher risk and it is best to be prepared.